folkn/PIDPeltier/README.md

 The Python code outputs the controller's output on a graph.

 Required Libraries:

 PYTHON : pyserial, numpy, matplotlib, drawnow

 ARDUINO: PID_v1, max6675

+Also included is an example output from Python